osquery/osquery/docs/wiki/deployment/configuration.md

 ## Configuration components

 The osquery "configuration" is read from a config plugin.
 This plugin is a data retrieval method and is set to **filesystem** by default.
-Other retrieval and run-time updating methods may include a HTTP/TLS request using the **tls** config plugin.
+Other retrieval and run-time updating methods may include an HTTP/TLS request using the **tls** config plugin.
 In all cases the response data must be JSON-formatted.

-There are several components to a configuration:
+There are several components contributing to a configuration:

 * Daemon options and feature settings
 * Query Schedule: the set of SQL queries and intervals